Oklahoma Sooners football: Perennial BCS contention

-The following years saw Oklahoma contend for conference and national championships while qualifying for major bowl games.
-In 2001, after rivalry losses to Nebraska and Oklahoma State, Oklahoma did not earn a spot in the conference championship game, but the Sooners were granted a Cotton Bowl Classic berth, their first in school history, against unranked Arkansas and won 10–3.
-In 2002, the Sooners won the Big 12 and advanced to the Rose Bowl for the first time, defeating No. 7 Washington State 34–14.
+In the following years, Oklahoma contended for conference and national championships and qualified for major bowl games.
+In 2001, after rivalry losses to Nebraska and Oklahoma State, Oklahoma did not earn a spot in the conference championship game.
+However, the Sooners were granted a Cotton Bowl Classic berth, their first in school history, and subsequently defeated Arkansas.
+In 2002, the Sooners won the Big 12 and advanced to the Rose Bowl for the first time, defeating No. 7 Washington State.

 Oklahoma went undefeated in the regular season in both 2003 and 2004.
-2003 included a 77–0 defeat of 2003 Texas A&M and a 65–13 defeat of Texas, the latter being the biggest win in Red River Showdown history.
-Led by Heisman Trophy winner Jason White, the team was ranked No. 1 in every AP poll of the season until an upset in the Big 12 Championship Game by Kansas State dropped them to third.
-However, the Sooners were ranked first in the BCS rankings and were thus able to play for the national championship in the Sugar Bowl.
-They were defeated 21–14 by LSU.
+In 2003, the Sooners defeated Texas A&M 77–0 and Texas 65–13, the latter being the biggest win in Red River Rivalry history.
+Led by Heisman Trophy winner Jason White, OU was ranked No. 1 in every AP poll of the season until an upset in the Big 12 Championship Game by Kansas State dropped them to third.
+However, the Sooners remained No. 1 in the BCS rankings and were thus able to play for the national championship in the Sugar Bowl, which they subsequently lost to LSU.
 White, a Tuttle, Oklahoma native, threw for 3,846 yards and 40 touchdowns in his Heisman campaign but was kept in check by the LSU defense, completing just over 35 percent of his passes and throwing two interceptions.
 The next year, freshman running back Adrian Peterson emerged as a star with 1,925 yards and 15 touchdowns on the ground.
-The AP, Coaches Poll, and BCS all ranked USC at No. 1 and Oklahoma at No. 2 in every poll of the season until the two undefeated conference champions met in the Orange Bowl for the national championship.
-Oklahoma would lose their second straight national championship game, and Peterson would finish second in Heisman voting behind USC quarterback Matt Leinart.
-Following the season, several key players departed as 10 Sooners were selected in the 2005 NFL Draft, more than any other school.
+He finished second in Heisman voting behind USC quarterback Matt Leinart.
+The AP, Coaches Poll, and BCS all ranked USC at No. 1 and Oklahoma at No. 2 in every poll of the season until the two met in the Orange Bowl for the national championship.
+Oklahoma went on to lose their second straight national championship game.
+Following the season, several key players departed as 10 Sooners were selected in the 2005 NFL draft.